SJodi/mas-bank-qe-automation/README.md

 # Automation Project - Bank MAS QE

-This project is an automation framework for testing the Bank Management and Accounting System using Selenium, Cucumber, JUnit, and Serenity BDD.
+This project is an automation framework for testing System using Selenium, Cucumber, JUnit, and Serenity BDD.
 It includes test scenarios written in Gherkin language and API testing using RestAssured.

 ## Prerequisites